muncus/conftest-demo/README.md

 The policies provided here are some examples of using conftest.
 Before trying them out with Github Actions, you can test them out from the commandline.
 Each namespace expects a different input, and is described below.

+The main policies are located in the `policy/global` directory, organized by namespace.
+To illustrate per-team namespaces, a `policy/donut-team` directory exists, where the fictional Donut Team can add additional checks, either in the same namespace, or create namespaces of their own.
+To use these additional policies, this team directory must be passed to conftest with the `--policy` flag.
+When using the Github action (as illustrated in the workflow above), this is done through the `extra_args` input.

 #### Namespace: `github.repo`